kevmorlo/kevmorlo/README.md

 - 👋 Hi, I’m Kevin
 - 👀 I’m interested in programming & video games
 - 🌱 I’m currently studying computer engineering
-- 📫 To reach me : kevin.lebeau-pro@outlook.fr or any of my social networks
+- 📫 To reach me : any of my social networks
 - 🖐 Don't hesitate to look at my projects